parmegv/leap_doc/docs/platform/details/couchdb.md

+@title = "CouchDB"

 Rebalance Cluster
 =================

 Bigcouch currently does not have automatic rebalancing.
 It will probably be added after merging into couchdb.
 If you add a node, or remove one node from the cluster,

 . make sure you have a backup of all DBs !